YideSong/MinSCIE/README.md

 ## Version

-This is the latest version of MinIE, which may give you different results than the original EMNLP-2017 version.
+This is the latest version of MinIE, which may give you different (improved!) results than the original EMNLP-2017 version.
 The EMNLP-2017 version can be found [here](https://github.com/rgemulla/minie).

 ## Demo